Images shot with the vintage Super-Takumar 55mm f1.8

 Just like the kids learning to skate though, improving what we’re capable of doing by deliberate practice is one aspect of photography we can safely predict.

-Enjoyed these shots from Zhongshan Park with the Super-Takumar 55mm f1.8?
-Think others will too?
+… p.s.
+If you’ve enjoyed these shots from Zhongshan Park with the Super-Takumar 55mm f1.8 and think others will too, why not share or pin them?